Building the Best PC for Final Fantasy XIV and Stormblood

 We aim for a very smooth 60+ FPS with the graphical settings turned all the way up.
 If you’re willing to lower any graphical settings, or you’re happy with framerates lower than 60 FPS, you can get by with an even lower-tier PC.

-Below, we list the the tiers on our parts list that would achieve that 60 FPS baseline with Battleborn at a range of progressively more demanding screen resolutions.
+Below, we list the the tiers on our parts list that would achieve that 60 FPS baseline with Final Fantasy XIV at a range of progressively more demanding screen resolutions.

-Downgrade to a Pentium G4560 to save some money and a little performance.
+Downgrade to the R5 1500X to save some money at the cost of a little performance.

 To play Final Fantasy XIV: Stormblood to its full potential, you need a fairly powerful PC.
 Like other modern Final Fantasy games, Square Enix have made Stormblood look visually impressive, especially for a MMO.
 However, considering its polished visuals, the game is pretty well optimized for PC hardware.
 Players with at least a quad-core CPU and a decent graphics card will find themselves having the best time here, yet even less powerful PCs can manage to play the game with lower graphical settings, still resulting in a game that is visually appealing.